aakashH242/otel-api-scraper/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature Request
-description: Suggest a new feature or enhancement for API2OTEL
+about: Suggest a new feature or enhancement for API2OTEL
 title: "[FEATURE] "
 labels: ["enhancement", "triage"]
-assignees: []
+assignees: ''
 ---

 ## 📝 Description